 A Statement on Ratings

 Future articles includes historical accounts of various primitive monetary systems and how they failed.
-Those are all important to fully understand how a stock-to-flow ratio affects a value protocol.
+Those are all important to fully understand how a stock-to-flow ratio affects money.
 I will also keep writing about certain altcoins in order to explain how an adjusted stock-to-flow ratio is needed to properly evaluate how hard or easy a specific cryptocurrency is as money.
-So in a sense, this is a pivot to Bitcoin and Austrian economics.
+So in a sense, this is a total pivot to Bitcoin and Austrian economics.
 The Austrian framework is simply logical, and Bitcoin is the closest thing to a hard money software implementation that we have of that framework.